UoB-HPC/SimEng/docs/sphinx/developer/components/pipeline/units.rst

   The fetched memory block is exhausted
     The next block may be requested, and processing will resume once the data is available.

+.. _loopBuf:

+Loop Buffer
+***********

+Within the fetch unit is a loop buffer that can store a configurable number of Macro-Ops.
+The loop buffer can be pulled from instead of memory if a loop is detected.
+This avoids the need to re-request data from memory if a branch is taken and increases the throughput of the fetch unit.

+Each entry of the loop buffer is the encoding of the Macro-Op.
+Therefore, when supplying an instruction from the loop buffer, the pre-decoding step must still be performed.
+This was required to avoid any issues with multiple instantiations of the same instruction editing each others class members.

+The Loop buffer has four states:

+IDLE
+  No loop has been detected so no operation is required.

+WAITING
+  A loop has been detected and the loop buffer is waiting until the branch representing the loop is found in the instruction stream.

+FILLING
+  The branch representing the loop has been found and the buffer is being filled until it is seen again.

+SUPPLYING
+  The supply of instructions from the fetch unit has been handed over to the loop buffer.
+The stream of instructions is taken from the loop buffer in order and resets to the top of the buffer once it reaches the end of the loop body.

+The detection of a loop and the branch which represents it comes from the ROB.
+More information can be found :ref:`here <loopDetect>`.

 If the output buffer is stalled when the cycle begins, the fetch unit will idle and perform no operation.